cosmos72/gomacro/README.md

 * importing 3rd party libraries on non-Linux systems is cumbersome - see [Importing packages](#importing-packages).
 * some corner cases using interpreted interfaces, as interface -> interface type assertions and type switches, are not implemented yet.
 * out-of-order code.
 Types, constants, variables and functions must be declared **before** using them.
-* switching to a different package (if you absolutely need it, the older and slower `gomacro.classic.Interp` supports switching to a different package)
 * goto is partially implemented - can only jump back, not forward
 * slice[index] is too strict and rejects named integer types as time.Duration